ankane/searchkick/README.md

 Product.search "zucini", misspellings: {edit_distance: 2} # zucchini
 ```

-To improve performance for correctly spelled queries (which should be a majority for most applications), Searchkick can first perform a search without misspellings, and if there are few results, perform another with them.
+To improve performance for correctly spelled queries (which should be a majority for most applications), Searchkick can first perform a search without misspellings, and if there are too few results, perform another with them.

 ```ruby
 Product.search "zuchini", misspellings: {below: 5}
 ```

-If there are fewer than 5 results, a 2nd search is performed for misspellings.
+If there are fewer than 5 results, a 2nd search is performed with misspellings enabled.
+The result of this query is returned.

 Turn off misspellings with: